 I had a couple of different working titles for this week’s post, like “On loving jerks; a treatise” or “Loving your not-favorite people” and “Why is everyone so colorful during election season?”
 I thought they might not go over well, but I want to give fair coverage to a topic I am always so relieved to read about by my favorite long-dead authors, even if it’s not a popular subject.
 I want to talk about loving our enemies.
 Im going to let you know up front, this topic isn’t really something that I can rush through, but let’s be honest, are there any topics I can rush through?
 (Scientific fact: no.) For the sake of your valuable time, unless it’s fluff, which I’ll outright tell you upfront and in the tags (be on the lookout for my Fluffy Sci-Fi Fridays), you may as well resign yourself to long posts that would be better off as series’.
 I physiologically can’t shorten my posts.
 I CAN’T.

-So, before we begin; in loving a person who wouldn’t naturally be our favorite, or who may actually be an outright terrible person, I want to clarify that loving them does not mean affirming their sin or pretending it doesn’t exist.
+So, before we begin; in loving a person who wouldn’t naturally be our favorite, or who may actually be an outright terrible person, I want to clarify that loving them does not mean enduring abuse, or affirming their sin or pretending it doesn’t exist.
 And honestly, there is a scale of difficulty that makes loving some people much easier, and some enemies much harder.
 It’s one thing to have an annoying coworker, or an unreliable employee, or a rude barista.
 It’s quite another to endure cruelty from a family member, or abuse in any form, or neglect, or heartbreak.
 Loving your enemy doesn’t mean saying it’s okay to murder, or cheat, or lie, or anything else that the Word of God prohibits.
-It means we are to love them as we love ourselves, ourselves who have also murdered or cheated or lied.
+It means we are to love them as we love ourselves, ourselves who have also murdered or cheated or lied, even if only in our hearts.

 When I find the above mentioned sin and it’s myriad of perversions in my heart, I hate it – don’t we all hate the sin we find lurking in ourselves?
 But we still love ourselves, because it is the most natural thing in the world to do.
 It’s how we were made; it is our default.

-Good ol’ Clive (in my mind, C.S.
-Lewis and I are on a first name basis) says it better in Mere Christianity; (and don’t skip this because of the length)
+Good ol’ Clive (in my heart, C.S.
+Lewis and I are on a first name basis) says it better in Mere Christianity (don’t skim this because of the length);

 “Well, how exactly do I love myself?
 Now that I come to think of it, I have not exactly got a feeling of fondness or affection for myself, and I do not even always enjoy my own society.
 So apparently ‘Love your neighbour’ does not mean ‘feel fond of him’ or ‘find him attractive’.
 I ought to have seen that before, because, of course, you cannot feel fond of a person by trying.
 Do I think well of myself, think myself a nice chap?
 Well, I am afraid I sometimes do (and those are, no doubt, my worst moments) but that is not why I love myself.
 In fact it is the other way round: my self-love makes me think myself nice, but thinking myself nice is not why I love myself.
 So loving my enemies does not apparently mean thinking them nice either.
 That is an enormous relief.
 For a good many people imagine that forgiving your enemies means making out that they are really not such bad fellows after all, when it is quite plain that they are.